The Barrier: Formation

 The Barrier was formed about 15,000–12,000 years ago when large lava flows emanated from Clinker Peak on the west shoulder of Mount Price.
 The large lava flowed towards the Cheakamus River valley.
-At the time of eruption, the valley was filled by glacial ice.
+At the time of eruption, the valley was probably filled by glacial ice.
 The lava flow was stopped by the ice and ponded, eventually cooling to form an ice-marginal lava flow.
 When the ice melted away, the ice-cooled lava-flow front formed a precipitous cliff; water ponded behind the lava dam, forming Garibaldi Lake.

 Rubble Creek boulder field

 The unstable lava formation of The Barrier has in the past unleashed several debris flows in the area below Garibaldi Lake.
-The most recent major landslide in 1855-1856 formed a large boulder field which gives Rubble Creek its name.
+The most recent major landslide in 1855-1856 formed a large boulder field that gives Rubble Creek its name.
 At least 30000000 m3 of rock was removed from The Barrier during the 1855-1856 event.